Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.

+There is a separate document about DH parameters with examples.
+The DWC plugin RobotViewer shall help with configuration.

 The standard usage is:
 * D0 is the definition of the base, often omitted, because the first axis is vertical in most cases with original coordinate system
-* D1 to D6 are DH parameters with actuators assigned
+* D1 to D6 are DH parameters with actuators assigned (or less numbers for less actuators)
-* D7 placeholder for tool
+* D7 placeholder for tool.
+G10 XYZ offsets of the current tool will be added to the values when calculating forward kinematics

 The last defined Dn is always the tool.

 For less actuators, less D-s are used.
 The p (parallelogram 4 axis) has its own Dn and if it has values, they are added to the parallelogram angles.

 The standard can be changed with the B parameter and Dn numbers can have holes, e.g. start by 1 without 0.
-The last used Dn number is used as tool, G10 offsets are added to the Dn values.

 Every Dn contains three translates and three rotations by Z, Y, X axis in this order.
 The parameters are explained in detail on the DH Parameter documentation page.